The People in the Cemetery

 Over 220 sick babies and young children with their medical staff and equipment, came to the perceived safety of Calderstones, immediately before the outbreak of the Second World War.
 Sadly, many were to die shortly after their admission.
 Thirteen of these very young children were to be buried in individual graves, in a most prominent position at the entrance to the cemetery.
 Their details can be found in the Booth Hall babies section.

 These are just a few of the people.
 There will be many more interesting stories and histories to be added.
-A majority of these people came to Calderstones from areas in the North West, such as Liverpool, Manchester and Lancashire but many came from areas across the country, from Carlisle to Lincolnshire and Devon.
+A majority of these people came to Calderstones from areas in the North West, such as Liverpool, Manchester and different parts of Lancashire, but others came from areas across the country, from Carlisle to Lincolnshire and Devon.
 They came because Calderstones provided a permanence of care and management which other authorities could not, or would not provide.
-Opened on 1st June 1920 to provide a total of 2100 places, equally divided with 1050 each for the completely segregated male and female admissions.
-The Institution (later Hospital) was full from shortly after it opened until well into the 1980's.
+Opened on 1st June 1920 to provide a total of 2100 places, equally divided with 1050 each for the completely segregated male and female admissions, the Institution (later Hospital) was full from shortly after it opened, and remained so, until well into the 1980's.

 Hopefully, as you read through the following notes and records you will keep in mind some of these people.